 Digital marketing deals with marketing and advertising endeavors that utilize digital media like tablets, phones, and computers.

-- SEO: Visitor-to-Lead Rate – The percentage of website visits produced by SEO campaigns (organic search traffic) that produce a qualified sales leads
+- SEO: Visitor-to-Lead Rate – The percentage of website visits produced by SEO campaigns (organic search traffic) that produce qualified sales leads.

 Market Research & Analysis (Qualitative)